JuhaJGamer/reddit-usage-analysis/README.md

   3. Install requirements using pip
   ```$ python3 -m pip install -r requirements.txt```

-  4. Run a script to test that it works
+  4. Run a command to test that it works (i should maybe get an inactive account and make automated tests but meh)
   ```$ python3 redditscraper2.py -l 100 -a juhajgam3r +r+programmerhumor```